mrmcompserv/MicahRM_Academic_Projects/README.md

 Happy to know you're here to help Micah Rose-Mighty.
 Welcome aboard.

-The purpose of this repository is to serve as a useful reminder of projects and critical vulnerabilites in the Cyber War.
+The purpose of this repository is to serve as a useful reminder of projects and mission critical vulnerabilites.
 Enjoy!

 Micah wrote >